 Potential SIDEBAR: Why study owner-occupied housing

 We focus on owner-occupied homes for two reasons.
 Home appreciation results in higher home values, and this brings wealth to owners.
-There is a large and well-known wealth gap between blacks and other racial groups in the United States, much of which can be attributed to differences in home ownership and the value of housing property.
+There is a large and well-known wealth gap between blacks and other racial groups in the United States, much of which can be attributed to differences in home ownership rates and the value of housing.
 Second, the devaluation of rental properties is advantageous to renters, in so far as it results in a lower rental payment for similar quality housing.
 The devaluation of owner-occupied housing makes it easier to acquire the home, but once purchased, it is unambiguously disadvantageous to the owner and occupier, who would otherwise benefit from being able to refinance, borrow, or sell at a higher valuation.

 Main concepts

-We define the devaluation of housing in black communities as the property value penalty that characterizes an owner-occupied home in a neighborhood that is 50 percent African-American.
+We define the devaluation of housing in black communities as the property value penalty that characterizes an owner-occupied home in a neighborhood that is 50 percent black.

 We provide three estimates for this penalty at the national and metropolitan levels.
 Our national analysis is restricted to the only metropolitan areas, since estimates would likely have large margins of errors in rural counties with few census tracts or small black populations.